skarlekar/rambolite/README.md

     scripts/14_install_etcd_on_controllers.sh

-## Install Control Plane binaries on the Controllers
+## Install Control Plane on the Controllers
-Ins
+Install the binaries for kube-apiserver, kube-controller-manager, kube-scheduler,  and kubectl on the controllers.

+    scripts/15_install_control_plane_on_controllers.sh